-Olivier Arsene Ganthier, known as OliGa, is a Haitian Pop artist and designer.
-His figurative work includes portraits, afro-pop characters, and motifs, inspired by his afro-Haitian culture, and tropical and urban life.
-Spreading Happiness, peace, love, and success.
-Most of his characters are his own creations while others are mixed versions of existing pop culture icons.
+Olivier Arsene Ganthier, known as OliGa, is a Haitian visual artist and designer.
+His figurative work consists of portraits, afro-pop characters, and motifs, which draw inspiration from his Afro-Haitian culture, tropical and urban life, and aim to spread positivity through happiness, peace, love, and success.
+While some of his characters are his own creations, others are hybrid versions of existing pop culture icons.

 OliGa (@oligarts) • Instagram